 STEAM-based learning might seem too complicated for toddlers and preschoolers, but it’s not.
 STEAM stands for science, technology, engineering, arts and math, and there are many ways to incorporate these lessons into your child’s everyday learning experience.
 In fact, you might be doing it already without realizing it.

-Just as we do in our Primrose classrooms, you can encourage your child’s natural learning of STEAM.
 The Primrose Balanced Learning® approach integrates STEAM activities throughout the day to make learning simple and fun.
 For parents who want to keep the STEAM learning going at home, here are ideas from Dr. Sandra Linder, an associate professor of early childhood mathematics education and a co-author of the Balanced Learning approach:

 For more on STEAM learning at Primrose and at home, check out: